Bartlesville Radio » News » Fries, Gallery of Bartlesville Earn Eagle Scout Rank

 Fries and Gallery are juniors at Bartlesville High School that are getting ready to head into their senior year.
 Both participate in Run the Streets.

-Fries is also involved in BHS Green, which is an environmental club, and Bartlesville FFA where he is the vice president.
+Fries is involved in BHS Green, which is an environmental club, and Bartlesville FFA where he is the vice president.
 Bartlesville FFA recently took home a state title in Agricultural Communications.
 Fries said they were in Oklahoma City on Tuesday and Wednesday for the State Convention to go through Leadership Workshops.
 He said they were able to vote for the new state officers and witnessed the retiring address of the previous team.

-Gallery participated in a Science Fair a couple weeks ago.
+Gallery participated in a Science Fair a couple of weeks ago.
 He said he is currently writing a paper that he hopes to have published before the year is out.

 As a part of Troop 5, Fries and Gallery have had the opportunity to visit two High Adventure bases.
 Fries said they've gone to Northern Tier in Minnesota near Canada to spend nine days canoeing on the backwaters in the area.
 He said they also got to go to St. Thomas, which is one of the sites for Sea Base, the following summer.
 At St. Thomas, Fries and Gallery got to be on a boat and go snorkeling.

-Looking to ahead to this summer, Gallery said they are going to the Philmont Scout Ranch in New Mexico.
+Looking ahead to this summer, Gallery said they are going to the Philmont Scout Ranch in New Mexico.
 Gallery said they will hike 65 miles in nine days.
 Philmont was founded by the Phillips Brothers.

 Both Fries and Gallery encouraged all students interested in scouting to join Troop 5.
 Troop 5 meets every Monday at 7:00 p.m. at the St. John Before the Latin Gate Catholic Church at 715 S. Johnstone Avenue in downtown Bartlesville.
 Gallery said you only need to park in the east parking lot of the church and they'll come to greet you and welcome you inside.
 Fries said you can also keep up with Troop 5 on Facebook.